Geometry-sensitive protrusion growth directs confined cell migration

-where $k_{\ell/r}(x_{\ell/r}) = k_c(x_{\ell/r}) + 4\tau_1w_p(x_{\ell/r})/h_p$ and the order parameter $S_{\ell/r} = \langle|\cos(\vartheta_{\ell/r})|\rangle$ measures the average orientation of actin filaments in the direction of protrusion growth (Fig.~\ref{fig:fig1}B).
-The friction coefficient $\zeta_a (x_{\ell/r})$ accounts for the binding dynamics of the focal adhesions~\cite{sens_stickslip_2020}.
-Since cells can form more adhesions on wider or more densely coated patterns, $\zeta_a$ generally depends on the position of the protrusion on the substrate~\footnotemark[\value{footnote}].
-Eq.~\eqref{eq:xp} thus illustrates one aspect induced by the confining geometry on protrusion dynamics: while a wider protrusion can produce larger contractile forces (Eq.~\eqref{eq:contractile_force}), it is bound to the substrate through more adhesive bonds.
-Consequently, on a substrate with a homogeneous adhesiveness, $k_{\ell/r}/\zeta_a$ is independent of the width of the protrusions and thus identical on both sides of the cell~\footnotemark[\value{footnote}].
+where we used Eqs.~\eqref{eq:membrane_force}~and~\eqref{eq:contractile_force} and substituted $L_p=x_{\ell/r} - x_n$.
+The order parameter $S_{\ell/r} = \langle|\cos(\vartheta_{\ell/r})|\rangle$ measures the average orientation of actin filaments (Fig.~\ref{fig:fig1}B) and $k_{\ell/r}(x_{\ell/r}) = k_c(x_{\ell/r}) + 4\tau_1w_p(x_{\ell/r})/h_p$.
+Since cells can form more adhesions on wider or more densely coated adhesive patterns, $\zeta_a$ can depend on protrusion position~\footnotemark[\value{footnote}].
+Eq.~\eqref{eq:xp} illustrates how the confining geometry influences protrusion dynamics: while wider protrusions can produce larger contractile forces (Eq.~\eqref{eq:contractile_force}), they are bound to the substrate through more adhesive bonds.
+Consequently, on substrates with homogeneous adhesiveness, $k_{\ell/r}/\zeta_a$ is independent of protrusion width and thus identical on both sides of the cell~\footnotemark[\value{footnote}].
+This symmetry can be broken due to load-dependent unbinding of adhesions.
+While this load-sensitivity of adhesion was shown to be key to explain morphologies of moving cells~\cite{sens_stickslip_2020, amiri_multistability_2023}, it was not necessary to include these effects to explain the migration dynamics in the experiments considered here (Fig. S1~\footnotemark[\value{footnote}]).